alihejazi/al-take-home-assessment/README.md

 The project source code and dependencies should be made available in GitHub.
 Here are the steps you should follow:

-- Clone or fork this repository
+- Clone this repository (do not fork it!)
 - Create a new file called `SOLUTION.md` that you can use for:
   - Special build instructions, if any
   - List of third-party libraries used and short description of why/how they were used
   - Changes and updated done to the UI and how it works, if any
-- Once the work is complete, give us the link for the repository (if you cloned the repo), or submit a PR (if you forked).
+- Once the work is complete, bundle the code into a zip file and email it to us.
 - Avoid using huge commits hiding your progress.
 Feel free to work on a branch and use rebase to adjust your commits before submitting the final version.
 - Write at least some unit tests for any modules you create and/or change.
 To help validate your solution.
 - Be as clean and concise as possible with your work.
 - **Ensure the code compiles and runs!**
-- You have 5 days from the initial call to deliver the solution.
-It shouldn't take you more than an hour to resolve this.
+- You have 2 days from the initial call to deliver the solution.

 ## Usage